christiankurniadi/christiankurniadi/README.md

 I'm a Front End Developer.

-I work hard to learn how to build a fully responsive websites and simple web apps, and i keep grinding and practice every day.

 My expertise so far is HTML, CSS, and Javascript.

 - 🌱 I’m currently learning Javascript and Sass